-Beechwood House, probably one of Ambrose Walker's first developments
+Beechwood House, probably one of Ambrose Walker's first developments and where Isaac Poad died

 Children playing in Sandringham Street c.1910, with Tittensor's bakers on the corner.
 Image Jim Murphy Collection

 Fishergate Shops c.1910.
 Note how some shops are still bay-windowed houses.
 Not all the shops were purpose built and original front gate post sockets and stone steps can still be seen.
 Image Mike Pollard